Wellbeing for Winter

-Factor in also – the challenge of working from home when it’s dark outside at 4pm, nationwide and local lockdowns – and Winter 2020/21 could be a serious threat to our wellbeing and mental health.
+Factor in also – the challenge of working from home, hybrid working and the uncertainty of how we’ll manage another winter with Covid in existence – and Winter 2021/22 could be a serious threat to our wellbeing and mental health.

 In this 60 minute Wellbeing for Winter webinar developed and delivered by a leading clinical psychologist, delegates can expect to:

 - Recognise the signs and symptoms of Seasonal Affective Disorder (SAD) and ‘January Blues’